Bill-Streck/DinoJumper/README.md

 ## Credits

-This project utilizes assets licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This project utilizes assets licensed under the MIT License as well as [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 Proper attribution has been provided below:

 ### Art & Sprites
 - **Dino Family Character Sprites** by DemChing and ScissorMarks